alugasi/KPI-Report/README.md

 # KPI_Splunk
-Git repository for the "KPI automation scripts and splunk pushing and quries scripts.
+Git repository for the "KPI automation report scripts and splunk pushing and retrive data queries scripts.

 ## Overview
 The repository contains scripts mainly for:<br>